lierluis/lierluis.github.io/index.md

       <div class="content">
         <h2 class="major">About me</h2>
         <p>
-        I'm a software engineer with a passion for technology and programming.
-        I recently graduated from San Francisco State University with a B.S. in Computer Science, and have over 3 years of programming experience.
+        Hi!
+My name's Luis Estrada and I'm a software engineer.
+        I grew up in the Bay Area and for as long as I can remember, I've always loved working with computers.
+        I decided after high school that I wanted to study computer science, so I went to earn my Bachelor's degree in CS at San Francisco State University.
-        I also recently graduated from the Mission Techies program at MEDA where I prepared for a professional career in the tech industry.
+        Afterwards, I joined the Mission Techies training program at MEDA which provided me with professional skills necessary to acquire a job in the technology sector.
+        I am considering returning to school to gain further technical knowledge and experience, but in the meantime,
-        I'm currently looking for new opportunities to continue my career in software development.
+        I've been continuing my studies on my own as well as with dev/Mission, and am currently looking for new opportunities in IT and software development.
         </p>
         <a href="https://linkedin.com/in/{{ site.linked_username }}" class="special">Learn more</a>
       </div>